 It’s all down to the way Bruce Barnbaum explains composition.
 It’s a tricky, often vague topic, but he manages to pin it down to more concrete detail than anyone out there, and not with simple generalizations like the rule of thirds, either.
 If you want to give a gift that really helps a photographer improve their creative skills, this is the way to go.

-Almost all the other items on this list are pieces of photography or other equipment, but, to me, this is what is the most important.
-Get it at Amazon for $27.37 for the paperback (hardcover is actually $1 less, but out of stock at the moment) or at your local bookstore.
+Most of the other items on this list are pieces of equipment or photography software, but, to me, this is what is the most important.
+Get it at Amazon for $35.99 or at your local bookstore.

 For hiking, a good pair of gaiters is essential if you want to keep your feet dry.
 I made a big mistake on my first trip to Iceland by leaving these at home for a snowy hike, and my feet emerged at the end as a sopping mess.
 I brought this pair – the Rocky Mountain High Gaiters – next time and found them to perform admirably.
-Men’s and women’s sell for $40 and $45 respectively.
+Men’s and women’s sell for $30.15 and $45 respectively, at least at the time of publication (Men’s are on sale at the moment, and usually cost $40).

 Rogue Gels Universal Lighting Kit – $29.95

 One of the best deals in the photography world is the RavPower camera battery USB charger.
 On one hand, charging camera batteries via USB is a big deal, and not possible with the native charger for most cameras.
 Alongside that, this charger ships with two spare batteries for the camera in question, at perhaps the lowest prices on the market for such a thing.
 Highly recommended.
-Check Amazon for the one that goes with your photographer’s camera.
+Check Amazon for the one that goes with your camera/the camera of whoever you’re getting a gift for.

 An under-appreciated part of a photographer’s kit, especially for landscape photography, is a good flashlight.
-Your photographer will want a light with both a wide beam and a narrow beam, as well as variable brightness.
-The goal is to find something suitable for everything from light painting to navigation in the dark.
+Photographers generally want a light with both a wide beam and a narrow beam, as well as variable brightness.
 I’ve tried several, and my favorite so far has been the Maglite XL200.

 Many people who shoot sports and wildlife photos find that holding their camera is a weary task after a long enough period of time.
 The same goes for video shooters.
-A monopod is the perfect solution for that, and even a relatively cheap option – something in the $50-100 range – will do a great job.
-There are so many options on the market right now that it is difficult to choose from, but a good company that I have used in the past for their tripods is Manfrotto.
+A monopod is the perfect solution, and even a relatively cheap option – something in the $50-100 range – will do a great job.
+There are so many options on the market right now that it may be difficult to choose the best one to give as a gift.
+A company I recommend based on past experience is Manfrotto.
 Compare their monopod options here.

 Angler Port-a-Cube Light Tent – $65